IymanShah/FoodOrderingApp/README.md

-This is sample code: To be used for reference only
+This is sample code.
+I am sharing this for educational-purposes only.
+Use at your own risk.